-In the Human NIBP Settings dialog, click on the Test mode button.
+In the NIBP HCU and test dialog, click on the Test mode button.
 Select one of the options from the Test Mode dialog and click OK.
 On return to the Human NIBP Settings dialog you will notice that:

-• Auto calibration is disabled as there is no valid data to calibrate.
+Auto calibration is disabled as there is no valid data to calibrate.